 Estimates show that approximately 93,077 housing units within the County's jurisdiction were constructed prior 1978.
 Although the level of hazardous incidents involving lead-based paint is relatively low compared to other urban areas, the County still takes a proactive approach in lead-based paint removal.
-Under the guidance of HUD's Lead Safe Housing Regulations, Housing & Community Development works closely with state certified service providers and homeowners participating in housing rehabilitation programs to safely and effectively identify, evaluate, and remove lead-based paint hazards.
+Under the guidance of HUD's Lead Safe Housing Regulations, Housing & Community Development works closely with state certified service providers and homeowners participating in housing rehabilitation programs throughout the participating cities and unincorported areas of the urban county to safely and effectively identify, evaluate, and remove lead-based paint hazards.